j-ostmeyer/comp-avg/README.md

 comp-avg -h
 ```

 There are three ways in which `comp-avg` can be used.
+In all cases it accepts any number of numeric values (scientific notation is supported) separated by arbitrary white space characters (unless otherwise specified with the `-d` option).
+In a file with several columns you can select one of them using `-f`.
+See included `foo.txt` and `bar.txt` for examples.

 1. Pipe the time series into `comp-avg`, e.g.
 ```